Basic 8ply (DK) boot socks – free pattern and tutorial

 Round 3: K2tog, K1, slip marker, knit to next marker, slip marker, K1, SSK, K to marker.

+Repeat rounds 2 and 3 to shape the gusset.
 Continue in this way, decreasing by two stitches at the gusset on every other row until there are 44 stitches on the needle.
 Your gusset line will look like this:

 Once you have 44 stitches again, continue to knit each round until you reach approximately 3cm before the desired length ready to start the toes.
 For my size 5 feet, this was about 42 rounds.
 Don’t be afraid to try your sock on before decreasing for the toes!

 At some point whilst decreasing for the toes, if you are using a small circular you will need to change back to DPNs as the number of stitches becomes too small for the circular.
 It’s up to you when you choose to do that, and how you distribute the stitches across the needles; just keep following the pattern as set below.
 Create the toes as follows:

 Round 1: K1, SSK, K16 sts, K2tog, K1, place marker, K1, SSK, K16 sts, K2tog, K1

 Round 2: Knit one round, slipping markers as you come to them